- ABADirect link to this item

 - ArraignmentDirect link to this item

-After an arrest is made, the accused is called in to have their charges read to them.
+After an arrest is made and charges have been filed by the prosecutor, the defendant is expected to appear in court to have their charges read to them.
 This is also the time in which they enter their plea and bail is set.

 - Attorney WithdrawalDirect link to this item